thenikita/NetworkTesting/ospf.md

 * auth type must match to area's AT

 If everything OK, the pack will be accepted.
 Now it must be authenticated.
 Auth procedure may use auth key which pre-configured for area.
 If there's Hello packet it will be processed by the hello protocol.

+## Routing table structure
+There's a single table in eash router.
+The fields of the table are:
+* *Destination type*:
+	* Network
+	* Area border router
+	* AS boundary router
+* Destination ID
+* Address mask
+* Optional capabilities
+* TOS
+* Area
+* Path type
+* Cost
+* Type 2 cost
+* Link state Origin
+* Next hop
+* Advertising router

+## Routing table lookup
+1. Select the set of matching entries.
+2. Check if destination IP's in configured area address range.
+3. Reduce set of entries by selecting more suitable path-type.
+4. Select most specific (concrete) match from the entries.
+5. Select entries which TOS matches to it from the packet.

+## Events causing LSA origination
+* The LS refresh timer firing.

+If the content of advertisement is different:
+* Interface's state changing
+* DR changing
+* Neighbour state changing to/from FULL

+For area border routers only:
+* An intra-route changing
+* An inter-route changing
+* New router attaching

+For AS boundary routers only:
+* External route gained with an external routing protocol.

+## Building the list of link recoreds
+Relevant Link IDs see in the RFC p.93-94
+* If the attached network doesn't belong to area A, no links are added to advertisement, and the next interface should be examined.
+* Else if the state of the interface is down no links are added.
+* Else if the state of the iface is p2p, add links according to:
+	* If the neighbouring router is fully adjacent, add type 1 (p2p) link or type 4 (virtual link) if this is rigth interface.
+	* If this is not listed above, add type 3 (stub net) link.
+* Else if the state is loopback, add type 3 link.
+* Else if waiting, add type 3 link.
+* If the router is fully adjacent to the DR or DR itself, add type 2 link. else, add link as if interface state were waiting.

+## Link types
+* Router
+* Network
+* Summary
+* AS external links

+## Flooding

+## Aging LSDB

+## Virtual links

+## Calculation of the Routing Table
+* The present RT is invalidating
+* The intra-area routes are calculating
+* The inter-area routes are calculating
+* For virtual link entries next hop is calcilating
+* Routes to external destinations are calculating

 ## Linked Scripts
 None of them now.